duncpro/RestJ/README.md

 ### Exceptions
 Any exception thrown within an async handler method (that is, a handler method which returns `CompletableFuture`) will not be caught.
 Async handler methods should return failing `CompletableFuture` instead.

 Any exception thrown within a sync handler method (that is, a handler method which does not return `CompletableFuture`), will not be caught unless it is an instance of `RequestException` in which case it will be used to generate an exception HTTP response.

-An async handler method which completes with some exception other than `RequestException` will result in an uncaught `CompletionException` being thrown from `HttpRestApi#processRequest`.
+An async handler method which completes with some exception other than `RequestException` will result in an exceptionally completed (`CompletionException`) future being returned from `HttpRestApi#processRequest`.

 ### Web Sockets
 Barebones support for Web Sockets is included, however the API is incomplete and will likely be expanded in the future.